 Being read aloud to has so many benefits for children.
 It models fluent reading, expands vocabulary, builds awareness and empathy, and improves kids' long term reading success.
 When we share a story together, we learn new ideas and open up a discussion together.

-We sing our goodbye song and close the day in a prayer.
+We say goodbye and close the day in a prayer.